brianguenter/FastDifferentiation.jl/README.md

 # Release Notes
 <details>
+v0.3.1 - Code generation is smarter about initializing in place arrays with zeros.
+Previously it initialized all array elements even if most of them not identically zero and would be set to a properly defined value elsewhere in the code.
+This especially improves performance for functions where no or few elements are identically zero.

 v0.3.0 - BREAKING CHANGE. `make_function` called with `in_place` = true now returns an anonymous function which takes the in place result matrix as the first argument.
 Prior to this the result matrix was the second argument.

 ```julia